linkedbuildingdata/SummerSchoolOfLDAC/README.md

 ## Usage and Tools

 The content of this summer school are distributed using [Jupyter](https://jupyter.org/) notebooks.
 The notebooks can be statically examined in Github by simply clicking on it.
 To execute the scripts they can be either locally executed or the project can be opened using [Binder](https://mybinder.org).
-For the local usage a ipyhton installation is required.
-We suggest using a python distribution such as Anaconda to work locally.
+For the local usage a [iPyhton](https://ipython.org/) installation is required.
+We suggest using a python distribution such as [Anaconda](https://www.anaconda.com/distribution/) to work locally.

+If you are not familiar to iPython/ Jupyter etc. please refer to the [introductory content](https://jakevdp.github.io/PythonDataScienceHandbook/01.00-ipython-beyond-normal-python.html) by Jake VanderPlas

 ## Authors